isene/Ruby-Curses-Class-Extension/README.md

 There is also the handy method `nl` that fills the rest of the line with spaces and (optional) background color, making it an effective newline.

-And then there is the convenient `frame`method that adds a... frame to the window.
+And then there is the convenient `frame`method that toggles a frame for the window.

 The `curses-template.rb` contains code that helps you understand how you can